cfoust/sour/README.md

 You can then access Sour at `http://localhost:1234/`.

-**Note:** The public Docker image only ships with the `complex` and `xenon` maps for now.
+**Note:** The public Docker image only ships with the `turbine` and `dust2` maps for now.
 While Sour supports _all_ of Sauerbraten's maps, images that include all of them are very big.
 Your mileage may vary.

 ## Deploying